Addiction: Stimulus control of behavior

 In operant conditioning, behavior is influenced by outside stimulus, such as a drug.
+The operant conditioning theory of learning is useful in understanding why the mood-altering or stimulating consequences of drug use can reinforce continued use (an example of positive reinforcement) and why the addicted person seeks to avoid withdrawal through continued use (an example of negative reinforcement).
 Stimulus control is using the absence of the stimulus or presence of a reward to influence the resulting behavior.
-When used in combination with other tools such as motivational interviewing, a balanced lifestyle, and individualized relapse plans, relapse is more successfully avoided.

 Cognitive control of behavior

 Cognitive control is the intentional selection of thoughts, behaviors, and emotions, based on our environment.
 It has been shown that drugs alter the way our brains function, and its structure.
 Cognitive functions such as learning, memory, and impulse control, are affected by drugs.
 These effects promote drug use, as well as hinder the ability to abstain from it.
 The increase in dopamine release is prominent in drug use, specifically in the ventral striatum and the nucleus accumbens.
 Dopamine is responsible for producing pleasurable feelings, as well driving us to perform important life activities.
 Addictive drugs cause a significant increase in this reward system, causing a large increase in dopamine signaling as well as increase in reward-seeking behavior, in turn motivating drug use.
 This promotes the development of a maladaptive drug to stimulus relationship.
-As such, early drug use leads to these maladaptive associations, later affecting cognitive processes, which are needed to successfully abstain from them.
+Early drug use leads to these maladaptive associations, later affecting cognitive processes used for coping, which are needed to successfully abstain from them.

+Evolutionary perspectives

+Some scholars have proposed evolutionary explanations for addiction, suggesting that vulnerabilities to substance or behavioural dependence reflect by-products or dysregulated expressions of reward and learning systems that were adaptive in ancestral environments.
+Classic accounts argue that purified drugs and rapid delivery methods exploit ancient motivational circuitry by providing "false fitness signals" that mimic cues once linked to survival or reproduction.
+Other reviews emphasise how psychoactive substances and behavioural reinforcers act on conserved mechanisms for reward, reinforcement, and emotion, which in modern settings can be overstimulated or maladapted.
+These perspectives do not replace proximate neurobiological models, but aim instead to situate contemporary patterns of vulnerability within a broader evolutionary framework.